Skip to content

 Finally, there is the hot water extraction method, often called carpet cleaning in Charlotte, NC although no steam is used in the process.
 Many scientific studies suggest that professional cleaning with this method is the most effective process in reducing contaminant levels of bio-pollutants and particles in carpets.

-In steam cleaning, a hot water and detergent solution is sprayed onto the carpet under pressure to flush out the dirt and soil.
-This solution is immediately extracted by the vacuum action of the machine.
-Hot water extraction is excellent for cleaning moderate to heavily soiled carpet and carpets dry faster than with the shampoo method.
+In steam cleaning, a hot-water and detergent solution is sprayed onto the carpet under pressure to flush out dirt and soil.
+The machine’s vacuum immediately extracts this solution.
+Hot water extraction is excellent for cleaning moderately to heavily soiled carpet, and carpets dry faster than with the shampoo method.
 However, the equipment required is heavy and bulky.

-The most common problems when self-cleaning your carpets are over wetting and excessive use of detergents.
-After cleaning, it is important to ensure that the carpet is dried within twelve hours, otherwise, mold or mildew may grow on it.
-Also, exercise care with detergents as increasing quantities beyond the recommended solution levels will not enhance cleaning effectiveness and may leave excess residues in the carpet which will lead to a rapid resoiling.
-Maintain and clean your carpets as set out in the guidelines provided by the supplier or manufacturer.
+The most common issues when self-cleaning your carpets are over-wetting and excessive detergent use.
+After cleaning, it is important to ensure that the carpet is dry within twelve hours; otherwise, mold or mildew may grow on it.
+Also, exercise care with detergents as increasing quantities beyond the recommended solution levels will not enhance cleaning effectiveness and may leave excess residues in the carpet, which will lead to rapid resoiling.
+Maintain and clean your carpets as specified in the supplier or manufacturer’s guidelines.

 No carpet cleaning method satisfies all consumer needs.
 Before selecting the cleaning method consider the amount of soil in the carpet, time and energy available to clean the carpet, drying time, product cost, and any machine rental fees.